RETURN TO UFO PAGE | E-MAIL ME

 historically accurate.

-old manual typewriter back in 1947.
-Of course, I could just go out and try to
+typewriter back in 1947.
+Of course, I could just go out and try to purchase

-CS2, fifteen minutes late my "document" looks like this:
+fifteen minutes late my "document" looks like this:

 Not bad, but the problem is that my version is too clean looking, especially when compared to the barely legible documents in the Majestic collection (many of which are almost unreadable).
 As such, I needed to "dirty" it up a bit to make it appear as though it's a copy of a copy of a copy that's gone through the proverbial wringer a few times.
 Fortunately, this is easy to do; I simply converted the text into vectored objects and rasterized it (turning it from vectored text to pixels).
-To get a more blurry effect, I next converted the entire image into a bitmap, and added a black censor's block on the bottom designed to make it look as though someone is concealing information (wouldn't you love to know what's under there?) thereby giving it the following appearance:
+To get a more blurry effect, I next converted the entire image into a bitmap, and added a black censor's block on the bottom designed to make it look as though someone is concealing information (wouldn't you love to know what's under there?), giving it the following appearance:

 Better, but still too neat.
-I need to take this further if I want to really make the page look old and weather-beaten, which I achieve by adding some handwritten notes, crude underlining, spilled coffee on itwhatever....
+I need to take this further if I want to really make the page look old and weather-beaten, which I achieve by adding some handwritten notes, crude underlining, spill coffee on itwhatever....
 Then, as a final step, I scan the document, further degrading it in an effort to achieve the desired effect.
 This is what emerges from my frenzied efforts:

-looks like a Majestic document.
-It's not perfect, but not bad for an hour's
+Notice how much it looks like a Majestic document.
+It's not perfect, but not

 Of course, this little impromptu demonstration doesn't prove that the Majestic